-White magic, in my stories, involves tapping in to the universal source of power and working with the universe as it evolves; it involves aligning your power with the spiritual evolution of life as it unfolds.
+Natural magic, in my stories, involves tapping in to the universal source of power and working with the universe as it evolves; it involves aligning your power with the spiritual evolution of life as it unfolds.
 Therefore, at certain times it’s weaker, but when the need is there, and when the universe is behind you, the magic is unstoppable.

-In many fantasy books, the source of the characters’ magical power lies outside themselves, either in magical swords, rings or other objects (I use Objects of Power: a pentacle and a cup).
+In many fantasy books, the source of the characters’ magical power lies outside themselves, either in magical swords, rings or other objects (I use objects of power: a pentacle and a cup).